-The Advice and Guidance feature now allows a multi-way conversation to take place between GPs and Consultants that can help strengthen professional relationships, share knowledge and promote important clinician-to-clinician dialogue around patient care.
+The A&G feature now allows a multi-way conversation to take place between GPs and Consultants that can help strengthen professional relationships, share knowledge and promote important clinician-to-clinician dialogue around patient care.

-Business rules around the use of Advice and Guidance, including any payments for processing A&G requests, should be agreed as part of local implementation plans in collaboration with LMCs.
+Business rules around the use of A&G, including any payments for processing A&G requests, should be agreed as part of local implementation plans in collaboration with LMCs.

 Advice and guidance workflow

-- GP initiates advice and guidance with the consultant/ specialty of their choice and informs the patient they are seeking expert advice.
+- GP initiates A&G with the consultant/ specialty of their choice and informs the patient they are seeking expert advice.